cbeck88/spirit-po/README.md

 **spirit-po** is free software available under the Boost software license.

-## Using it
+## Dependencies

-N.B.: **spirit-po** is only intended to work with UTF-8 encoded po files.
+- **spirit-po** is only intended to work with UTF-8 encoded po files.
-N.B.: **spirit-po** is only known to work with boost spirit >= 1.53.
+- **spirit-po** is only known to work with boost spirit >= 1.53.
 I had issues with travis when using boost 1.46.
 Not sure what the minimum is.
+- **spirit-po** tests are only known to work with g++ >= 4.9, otherwise it has trouble with raw string literals I use in tests.
+- **spirit-po** tests are only known to work with clang++ >= 3.6.
+I had problems using clang 3.4, but possibly they were avoidable.

+## Using it

 To use the library, you only need to include the `include` directory in your C++ source files.